cdcepi/DoD-CLI-forecast-data/data-forecasts/README.md

 Values in the `location` column consist of the MHS market name.
 Name should appear exactly how it appears according to the guidelines Table A.2. column MARKET NAME (For Files).
 The required location name format can also be found in the [location file](../data-locations/locations.csv).

+(Examples: National_Capital_Region, Lejeune_Cherry_Point)

 ### `type`

-Values in the `type` column should all be either the string "point" or "quantile".
+Values in the `type` column should all be either the character string "point" or "quantile".

 ### `quantile`

-Values in the `quantile` column are in the format
+Values are either "NA" if type="point", or a quantile in the format 0.### if type="quantile".

-    0.###

 This value indicates the quantile for the `value` in this row.